praveenscience/FinalYear-Project-Ideas/README.md

 2. Update your Readme in your Repo.
 3. Send a Pull Request.
 4. Optional Request: [Subscribe to my **YouTube Channel**](https://www.youtube.com/praveenscience?sub_confirmation=1).
+5. Just go for it and you will find you way.

 For a detailed guidance with pictures, see [Contributing to Open Source](https://github.com/CatsInTech/Rezume/blob/master/CONTRIBUTING.md).